 A. 2000 D. Exercise G. Strenuous B. 3500 E. Health H. Stress C. Calorie F. Nutrient I. Wellness 31.
 The occupational category Bonni e Prudden places massage therapist in 32.
 Condition of physical, mental, er absence of disease notional, and social well-being and the 33.
 Amount of calories the United States Food and Drug Administration says an adult requires to accomplish daily activities 34.
-An expression of health in which an individual is aware of, chooses, and practices healthy choices, creating a more successful and balanced life 35.
+1 an individual is aware of, chooses, and g a more successful and balanced life 35.
 A unit of energy-producing pote ntial received from food 36.
 Substance that provides nourish such as cell growth and repair nent and affects metabolic processes, 37.
 The key to a healthier life, accord Medicine and the American Hea ing to the American College of Sports rt Association 38.
 The body's response to any dema mental, physical, or chemical and placed on it, whether it be emotional 39.
 One pound of body weight is equ al to calories